sedostheatre/sedos.co.uk/input/regular-events/simprov.md

 Come join the fun and participate.
 We are a collaborative group, so feel free to bring some games for the group to try or just enjoy what other people bring.

 Simprov takes place at Theatre Deli, Studio 8, 107 Leadenhall Street, EC3A 4AF.
-The cost is £7 per person (£5 for Sedos members) to pay for the room rental (members and non-members alike).
+The cost is £7 per person (£5 for Sedos members) to pay for the room rental.
 See you there!

 Secure your place by [booking online](https://sedos.ticketsolve.com/ticketbooth/shows/1173652905).